-In 1791, land between Parramatta and Toongabbie was declared by Governor Phillip to be set aside as a large park called Cumberland Park, never to be subject to land grants.
+While the Burramattagal people complained to the British colonialists about the use of land for the Redoubt, the dugout structure was not needed for defence and was converted to storage.
+This was quickly followed by the In 1791, land between Parramatta and Toongabbie was declared by Governor Phillip to be set aside as a large park called Cumberland Park, never to be subject of land grants.
 This land was used by colonists walking from Parramatta to the expanded colony in the Hawkesbury until around 1810 when a bridge was constructed over the Parramatta River.
 This expansion led to conflict with Aboriginal people.

-Convicts lived in huts (see figure 12), overseers in cottages and the Governor in his house, built from 1797.
-The Governor's house became the focus for the town plan of Parramatta - Australia's first fully planned town (see figure 14).
+Convicts lived in huts (see figure 7), overseers in cottages and the Governor in his house, built from 1797.
+The Governor's house became the focus for the town plan of Parramatta - Australia's first fully planned town (see figure 9).

-Figure 8. (previous title page)
+Figure 3. (previous title page)

-A view of the Governor's House at Rosehill, c.1796
+A View of the Governor's House as Rose Hill, c.1796

 The road alignments and convict hut allotments of the township of Rose Hill are clearly recorded on maps and in early textual documents.
 By 1814-1815 these huts were falling into disrepair and were demolished as part of the landscaping works by Governor Macquarie.
-This demolished old section of George Street and its huts, pavements and road surfaces are preserved in the Park as an archaeological landscape within the Murray Gardens and the grounds of Old Government House.
+This demolished old section of George Street and its huts, pavements and road surfaces are preserved in the Park as an archaeological landscape within the Murray Gardens and the setting of Old Government House.

-Figure 9. (opposite page) Flats at the Head of Port Jackson & Channel up to Rose Hill, 1790
+Figure 4. (opposite page)

+Flats at the Head of Port Jackson & Channel up to Rose Hill, 1790

-By Lieutenant William Bradley RN of HMAS Sirius showing the location of the Rose Hill encampment and Redoubt in 1790, the wharf and the stone outcrops where the river became no longer navigable.
+By Lieutenant William Bradley RN of HMAS Sirius showing the location of the Rose Hill encampment in 1790, the wharf and the stone outcrops where the river became no longer navigable.

-Figure 10. (right)
+Figure 5. (right)

-Rose Hill in 1790, named Parramatta by Governor Phillip in 1791
+Rose Hill in 1790, Renamed Parramatta by Governor Phillip in 1791.

 Detail from the map on the opposite page.
 This map shows the landing place on the river, Old Wharf and the Redoubt with the Union Jack Flag.
-Despite the formal name change, colonists continued for some time to refer to this place as Rose Hill.